EduCTXPlatform/ectx-explorer/README.md

 ## Configuration

-The default `config.js` file contains all of the configuration settings for Ark Explorer.
+The default `config.js` file contains all of the configuration settings for ECTX Explorer.
 These options can be modified according to comments included in configuration file.

 #### Top Accounts

-To enable Top Accounts functionality, start your ark node (not the explorer) using the following command:
+To enable Top Accounts functionality, start your ECTX node (not the explorer) using the following command:

 ```
 TOP=true node app.js
 ```

-## Managing Ark Explorer
+## Managing ECTX Explorer

-To test that Ark Explorer is configured correctly, run the following command:
+To test that ECTX Explorer is configured correctly, run the following command:

 `node app.js`